AdamLnenicka/servis/README.md

+This project involved designing use cases, wireframes, and a database model, followed by implementing HTML templates, CSS styles, and a SQLite3 database.
+The web application, built using Python and Flask, includes features such as registration, login, user profile management, and role-based functionalities.
+Security and functionality testing were conducted using various user roles.
+The application routes handle specific tasks like registration, login, user profiles, order management, and vehicle status display.
+The functions.py file manages database operations for user management, vehicle handling, and technical record processing.

+Detailed project information can be found at .docx documentation.

 Functionality of the application:

 1. User management:
    - Administrator: Has full access to all application functions, including user management, roles, and permissions.
    - Department managers: Have access to relevant departments (technical inspection, service, disposal) and can manage records, plans, and resources assigned to these departments.